Ze'ev Erlich: Death

 On November 20, 2024, during Israel's invasion of Lebanon, Erlich joined a Golani Brigade unit fighting near the village of Shamaa, at the invitation of Golani’s Commander, Col. (Res.)
 Yoav Yarom.
 The force encountered militants who waited in ambush at one of the Crusader fortresses.
 Ehrlich and another soldier, Sgt.
 Gur Kehati, were killed on the spot.
 Yarom sustained moderate injuries, while another company commander was seriously wounded.

 Erlich was posthumously re-enlisted as a reservist and recognized as a fallen IDF soldier.
 He was buried the following day in a military ceremony at the cemetery of his hometown of Ofra.

 Simultaneously, a Military Police investigation was launched into the circumstances of Erlich's entry into Lebanon as a civilian, examining whether it violated IDF orders.
 Yarom claimed he required Erlich's assistance in locating suspected militants at an archaeological site, primarily due to Erlich's extensive knowledge of underground systems.
 According to another account, Erlich entered Lebanon to conduct independent research, and the force was dispatched specifically to protect him.
 Following the incident, Yarom requested to step down from his position.
+Military prosecutors announced in September 2025 their intention to prosecute Yarom, but three months later a new Military Advocate General, Itai Ofir, decided to drop all charges upon assuming office.
+The move drew public outrage.